Mnux9/JEPT/README.md

 # To fix:

-Fix the time step settings + implement user it into live.
+Fix the time step settings + implement it into live.

 Get rid of the need for the temp.text file.